top of page

 5. Draft sequence reverts to original four rounds for the final four rounds (Rounds 13-16)

-6. Gentlemen’s agreement to try to limit three minutes per selection.
+6. Gentlemen's agreement to try to limit time to three minutes per selection

 8. In the event of late-breaking news during the draft that impacts an already protected, purchased, or drafted player before the draft is